Hritikraj8804/KodeKloud_Engineer/100 days of devops/Day 062: Manage Secrets in Kubernetes.md

 securely within Kubernetes cluster.
 Therefore, the team wants to utilize Kubernetes secrets to store those secrets.
 Below you can find more details about the requirements:

 1. We already have a secret key file `ecommerce.txt` under `/opt` location on `jump host`.
 Create a `generic secret` named `ecommerce`, it should contain the password/license-number present in `ecommerce.txt` file.
-2. Also create a `pod` named `secret-devops`.
+2. Also create a `pod` named `secret-datacenter`.
 3. Configure pod's `spec` as container name should be `secret-container-devops`, image should be `debian` preferably with `latest` tag (remember to mention the tag with image).
 Use `sleep` command for container so that it remains in running state.
-Consume the created secret and mount it under `/opt/cluster` within the container.
+Consume the created secret and mount it under `/opt/games` within the container.
-4. To verify you can exec into the container `secret-container-devops`, to check the secret key under the mounted path `/opt/cluster`.
+4. To verify you can exec into the container `secret-container-devops`, to check the secret key under the mounted path `/opt/games`.
 Before hitting the `Check` button please make sure pod/pods are in running state, also validation can take some time to complete so keep patience.

 `Note:` The `kubectl` utility on `jump_host` has been configured to work with the kubernetes cluster.